 Choosing the Right Variety

-Q: How often should I fertilize my blackberry bushes?
+How often should I water my raspberry plants?

 Raspberry plants need to be watered deeply once a week, especially during the growing season.

 Raspberry plants should be fertilized in the spring and again in the summer with a balanced fertilizer.

 Summer-bearing raspberry plants should be pruned in the late winter or early spring by cutting back the canes that produced fruit the previous year to the ground.
 Fall-bearing raspberry plants should be pruned in the early spring by cutting back all the canes to the ground.

 Growing raspberries is easy and rewarding.
 With the right variety, soil, sunlight, and care, you can enjoy delicious raspberries from your own backyard.
 Remember to water, fertilize, and prune your plants regularly, and you’ll be rewarded with a bountiful harvest.